swift-student/swift-student.github.io/_posts/2020-6-4-custom-uibutton-highlighting.md

 So to start with I've got inspectable properties for the scale and both images, and some durations that I've set up to be similar to Apple's animation.

-Then I override `highlight()` and `unHighlight()` to add a scaling animation, toggle isSelected (eliminating the need to do this in my code elsewhere), and swap the images.
+Then I override `highlight()` and `unHighlight()` to add a scaling animation, toggle isSelected (eliminating the need to do this in my code elsewhere), and swap the images:

 ``` swift
 override func highlight() {